 Any lost property found during the event is taken to the Information Tent at the Park and to Dorset Gardens Methodist Church at Pride Village Party.

 After the event, property will be taken to the Pride office and processed.
-If you have lost your item at one of teh Pride event sites, Please fill in this form.
+If you have lost your item at one of the Pride event sites, Please fill in this form.
 We find a lot so it might take us 7 days to let you know we’ve found your stuff.

 Mobile phones we will charge – if you call us on Sunday/ Monday we will answer and try and re-unite you to your phone!